Eyescale/Consensus/Release/Version-2.0/README.txt

 		do : handle : !!
 Narrative ( ... ) @<
 		do : handle : !!
 Narrative ( ... ) ~<

-	The instantiated cell's init condition are specified within the parentheses - in lieu of the ellipsis symbol - as a list of comma- and/or newline- separated expressions.
-Referencing terms, such as

-		register variable
-		expression:filter
-		%( expression )
-		*expression

-	are allowed in these expressions.
-These will be dereferenced within the parent cell's CNDB prior to the resulting expression's being replicated into the new cell's CNDB.

 	The second occurrence within each of these subsets is equivalent to the first (default) occurrence, whereby both parent and instantiated cells subscribe to each other upon instantiation.
 This enables them